JChristensen/ToyotaMusic/README.md

 To work around this problem, this program will modify the title tag by adding the track number to it as a prefix.

-The program will recurse through the directory given by "path" and process all audio files under it.
+The program will recurse through the directory given and process all audio files under it.
 Currently the program can process MP3 and OggVorbis audio files.
 A log file is written each time the program is run, noting any failures and other detail information.
 Log files